carymrobbins/intellij-haskforce/README.md

   * Go to File > Project Structure.
 Add SDKs for JDK and IDEA Plugins.
 For the IDEA Plugins, add sources from cloned IntelliJ to the Sourcepath.
 1. Set the project SDK to the IDEA SDK.
-1. Generate additional source files -
-  * On UNIX, run `tools/generate.sh`
-  * On Windows, open **src/com/haskforce/Haskell.bnf** and follow the instructions in the comments.
-1. Right-click on the following directories and **Mark Directory As**:
-  * `gen/` as Sources Root
-  * `resources/` as Resources Root
-  * `tests/` as Test Sources Root
-1. Go to File -> Project Structure.
-Add a module called "jps-plugin"
-1. Right-click on the following directories and **Mark Directory As**:
-  * `jps-plugin/src` as Sources Root
-  * `jps-plugin/resources` as Resources Root
 1. From the menu go to **Run > Edit Configurations**
 1. Click on the `+` sign and choose **Plugin**, click **OK**, then run your new configuration.